Do You Need Car Insurance to Drive?

 What Type of Car Insurance Do You Need to Drive Legally?

-Your lender requires [full coverage car insurance](full coverage car insurance) (liability plus comprehensive and collision) for any financed or leased vehicle.
-Learn more about whether you can carry liability insurance on a financed car instead of full coverage.
-If you lease, requirements may differ from financing.
-See our guide to insuring a leased vehicle.
+Lenders require full coverage car insurance (liability plus comprehensive and collision) for any financed or leased vehicle.
+Requirements may differ when insuring a leased vehicle.

 Used-car buyers often ask whether they need full coverage on a used financed car or if liability is enough.
 Financed drivers should also consider gap insurance if they owe more than the car is worth.